KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

-# Dictation (PREVIEW)
+# Dictation (BETA)

 This article describes the KeyboardKit dictation engine and how to use it.

-In KeyboardKit, a ``DictationService`` can be used to perform dictation where microphone access is available, such as in an app.

-KeyboardKit also has a ``KeyboardDictationService``, that can be used to perform dictation from a keyboard extension, where microphone access is *not* available.
+In KeyboardKit, a ``DictationService`` can be used to perform dictation where microphone access is available, like an app, while a ``KeyboardDictationService`` can be used from a keyboard extension, where microphone access is *not* available.

 KeyboardKit will use the ``KeyboardInputViewController`` ``KeyboardInputViewController/dictationService`` as the standard dictation service, which may use the ``KeyboardInputViewController/dictationContext`` to manage shared data.

 KeyboardKit doesn't have any standard dictations services as it has for most other services.
 Instead, it will use disabled services until you register real ones.

-You can unlock a ``StandardDictationService`` and a ``StandardKeyboardDictationService`` with [KeyboardKit Pro][Pro] or create custom ones that use custom logic.

-[KeyboardKit Pro][Pro] specific features are described at the end of this document.
+[KeyboardKit Pro][Pro] unlocks a ``StandardDictationService`` and a ``StandardKeyboardDictationService``.
+These features are described at the end of this document.

-## How to perform basic dictation
+## How to perform dictation

 You can use a ``DictationService`` to perform dictation where microphone access is available, such as in an app.